konstructio/kubefirst/docs/common/metaphor.md

 - the value specified in `spec.rules.host` will automatically create a route53 CNAME that is bound to the Ingress elastic load balancer.
 - The `cert-manager.io/cluster-issuer` annotation will prompt `cert-manager` to automatically create a certificate for your application and will store that cert in the `secretName` specified.
-- NGINX will automatically route traffic to the **Metaphors** applications service based on the path-based/host-based routing specified in `spec.rules`.
+- NGINX will automatically route traffic to the **Metaphor** applications service based on the path-based/host-based routing specified in `spec.rules`.

 For a local selection(`kubefirst local`):